Last Updated on May 10, 2023 by lindseymahoney

-Our house has a very cottage-like feel with the cedar-shingled roof and German schmear bricks; an English garden looks great with the exterior style of our home.
+Our house has a very cottage-like feel with the cedar-shake roof and German schmear bricks; an English garden looks great with the exterior style of our home.

 We thought a hot tub may have been located there, but I guess the previous owners just let the shrubs grow super high.
 It was very odd and we planned early on to tear out the bushes and create a more usable space.